addiscent/php-server-mon-sys/README.md

   https://docs.docker.com/

+#### Starting _Php-Server-Mon-Sys_ After A Reboot
+The _Php-Server-Mon-Sys_ installation process does not add _Php-Server-Mon-Sys_ to the init, (startup system), of the host machine.
+This means that _Php-Server-Mon-Sys_ must be started manually each time the host is rebooted.
+You may choose to add _Php-Server-Mon-Sys_ startup commands to the init of the host system, but how to do that is dependent on the distribution of the OS on which it is installed, and is beyond the scope of this document.

+After re-booting the host OS, restart the _Php-Server-Mon-Sys_ system by making the _Php-Server-Mon-Sys_ home directory the present working directory, then enter the command:

+        $ docker-compose up -d

+After that command has reloaded the service containers, _PHP Server Monitor_ will continue its job of monitoring services, and collecting and storing server history data into the _PHP Server Monitor_ database.

 #### Reducing Risk To The _PHP Server Monitor_ Database
-The _PHP Server Monitor_ database "persists" on the host file system, it is not _ephemeral_ as are the _Php-Server-Mon-Sys_ _Docker_ service containers.

-The _Php-Server-Mon-Sys_ system, (technically, its _Docker_ service containers), may be started, stopped, restarted, destroyed, and recreated without danger to the integrity of the _PHP Server Monitor_ database, with one _important caveat_:
+The _PHP Server Monitor_ database "persists" on the host file system.
+The _Php-Server-Mon-Sys_ system, (technically, its _Docker_ service containers), may be started, stopped, restarted, destroyed, and recreated without danger to the contents or integrity of the _PHP Server Monitor_ database.
+However, as with any other software executing on the host, there is one _important caveat_:

   - In order to prevent risk to the _PHP Server Monitor_ database, the _Php-Server-Mon-Sys_ _Docker_ service containers must be created/stopped/destroyed using _Docker_ commands, (_docker-compose up_, _docker-compose stop_, etc).
-Don't shutdown the host OS without first gracefully shutting down the _Php-Server-Mon-Sys_ system, using the command:
+Do not "cut power" or do a "hardware reset" of the host OS without first gracefully shutting down the _Php-Server-Mon-Sys_ system, using the command:

         $ docker-compose stop

+This is necessary only if the host must be "reset", (not allowed to do an orderly shutdown).
+It is not necessary to manually shutdown _Php-Server-Mon-Sys_ if the host does an orderly shutdown, (i.e., _shutdown -r now_), because an OS doing an orderly shutdown will send SIG signals to the Docker containers notifying them they should terminate, and should give them time to end gracefully.
+The service containers will ensure data integrity, as long as they are allowed to finish their graceful shutdown before the system OS exits.

-    After re-booting the host OS, restart the _Php-Server-Mon-Sys_ system by making the _Php-Server-Mon-Sys_ home directory the present working directory, then enter the command:
+After re-booting the host OS, follow the procedure described above, in the section titled _Starting Php-Server-Mon-Sys After A Reboot_.

-        $ docker-compose up -d

-    After that command has reloaded the service containers, _PHP Server Monitor_ will continue its job of monitoring services, and collecting and storing data in the  _PHP Server Monitor_ database.

 #### Transitioning From Evaluation To Production
-When you have finished learning what _Php-Server-Mon-Sys_ is all about, it is likely you will wish to discard the data accumulated during evaluation.
-It may be very advantageous to perform this procedure at the same time you perform the procedures described in the sections below, _PHP Server Monitor_ _Database Passwords_ and _PHP Server Monitor_ _Time Zone_.
+When you have finished learning what _Php-Server-Mon-Sys_ is all about, it is likely you will wish to discard the data accumulated initially, during evaluation.
+It may be advantageous to follow the procedure described in this section while also performing the procedures described in the other sections below, _PHP Server Monitor_ _Database Passwords_ and _PHP Server Monitor_ _Time Zone_.
+You may wish to read those sections before following the procedure described here.

-Deleting the database causes _Php-Server-Mon-Sys_ to automatically create a new one.
+Deleting the _PHP Server Monitor_ database causes _Php-Server-Mon-Sys_ to automatically create a new one.
 Therefore, the easiest and fastest way to create an empty database, (discard the old data), is to simply delete the existing _PHP Server Monitor_ database.
 Keep in mind that deleting the database deletes all data previously created during _PHP Server Monitor_ Initialization.
 In addition to all _PHP Server Monitor_ server history data, the list of _PHP Server Monitor_ servers and any _PHP Server Monitor_ user and admin accounts are deleted.

 To delete the existing _PHP Server Monitor_ database, enter the following commands:

       $ sudo ./delete-database.sh  # sudo or other superuser power required

-      $ docker-compose up -d # delete-database stops Php-Server-Mon-Sys, so re-start it
+      $ docker-compose up -d # delete-database.sh stops Php-Server-Mon-Sys, so it must be restarted

 After the database is deleted, a new database will be automatically created when _Php-Server-Mon-Sys_ is re-started.
 Depending on the speed of your host, it could take up to two minutes to finish creating the new database.
 Then, use a web browser to visit your _PHP Server Monitor_ page per usual, (default, localhost:28684).
 If you see an error message which says "can't connect to database", wait a little longer and retry.
 Follow the prompts and begin using as normal.